|Born||in Hammersmith, London, England, UK|

 Mini Bio (1)

 He was born Hugh John Mungo Grant on September 9, 1960, in Hammersmith, London, United Kingdom.
 His mother, Fyvola Susan (MacLean), was a teacher.
 His father, James Murray Grant, was an artist and carpet salesman, and his grandfather was in the British Army during WWII.
-His ancestry is mainly Scottish and English, with distant Irish, Welsh, and Dutch, roots.
+He is of mostly Scottish and English descent, with many recent ancestors who were prominent in the military.
 Young Grant was fond of literature and acting.
 He won a scholarship to Oxford, going up to New College in 1979.
 There he was involved in student drama, and considered a career as an art historian.
 After Oxford, he turned down a scholarship to do postgraduate studies in Art History at the Courtauld Institute in London, and focused on his acting career.
 In 1982, while still a student, Grant made his big screen debut in Privileged (1982) by director Michael Hoffman.

 His forte is playing characters projecting warmth and sincere happiness, with his hallmark stuttering, albeit some accused him of reprising the same character he has been playing for the past two decades.
 Grant's ability to show his character development within a limited screen time shines in Love Actually (2003), with his witty portrayal of a Prime Minister whose personal insecurities become intertwined with his country's international affairs, a performance that earned him a nomination for European Audience Award.
 His screen presence and skillful understatement takes his characters beyond the written script, thanks to his mastery of timing and effortless style.